JensRantil/jensrantil.github.io/content/cqrs-event-sourcing-messaging-patterns.rst

 handler state is handled in an event sourced CQRS system.
 So, here are some of the different design choices that I've been considering:

-**Case 1: No dependence.** Event handlers persists their state fully separate from the event store.
-If anything goes wrong with events being persisted, event handler state and event store might become inconsistent.
+**Case 1: No dependence.** Command handlers persists their state fully separate from the event store.
+If anything goes wrong with events being persisted, command handler state and event store might become inconsistent.
 This is an inconsistency that might be hard to correct.

 Also, if command handlers in case 1 uses a relational database, we are